pulasthi-ranabahu/Pinnacle_Labs_Cyber_Security/README.md

-Here is a **general README.md** file for your Pinnacle Labs Cyber Security Internship repository.
-It covers all four main tasks, includes a troubleshooting section for import errors (as shown in your screenshot), and follows best practices for clarity and structure.

----

 # 🛡️ Pinnacle Labs Cyber Security Internship 2025

 Welcome to the official repository for the **Pinnacle Labs 2025 Cyber Security Internship Program**!